wardweistra/Parkour.Spot/README.md

 ./scripts/run_local_with_emulators.sh
 ```

+**🌱 Emulator Seed Data**: When you start emulators for the first time, seed data from `scripts/seed-data/` is automatically copied to `.firebase/emulator-data/`.
+This gives you a working dataset with test users, spots, and other sample data to develop with.
+Your changes are automatically saved when you stop the emulators.

 **⚠️ Note**: The emulator workflow currently has CORS issues between the Flutter app and emulator cloud functions.
 This is a known issue being worked on.

 #### **Production Build**